TomerAberbach/jillmarbach.com/src/content/posts/2020-06-16-fresh-fiction-box-content-marketing-post.md

   - content marketing
   - marketing
 ---
 The following is a mock blog post written as a content marketing piece.
-It's promotion Fresh Fiction Box, a book subscription box.
+It's promoting Fresh Fiction Box, a book subscription box.

 ## Booked for the Week